 “Giraffes on Horseback Salad: The Marx Brothers, Salvador Dali and the Strangest Movie Never Made” is the true story of the movie Salvador Dali wanted to make with The Marx Brothers.
 It’s as surreal and zany as anything they have ever put on film or canvas.
 Written in 1937, the screenplay for this absurd love story (Harpo Marx as a Spanish aristocrat) was lost until 1996 when it was discovered among Dali’s personal papers.

 Author, playwright and owner of a mini drive-in theater in Austin, Texas, Josh Frank spent five years researching and adapting the story to a graphic novel format and even producing an accompanying soundtrack.
-Frank shares the story of this weird and wonderful adventure in a multi-media presentation and conversation.

 Welcome to JLab

 In Jewish culture today, many artists are creating work that isn’t easily categorized.
 New this season, JLab is a laboratory for the sharing and development of these projects, sharing works in progress, experimental event concepts and unexpected opportunities that you won’t find elsewhere.
 We hope these events surprise and delight you.

 In partnership with Brookline Booksmith and Jewish Book Council.+ More... - Less...